 According to the National Center for Home Preservation, you should not use an electric pressure cooker to safely can with.
 Even if there are instructions for pressure canning in the manufacturer’s directions, we do not support the use of the USDA canning processes in the electric, multi-cooker appliances now containing “canning” or “steam canning” buttons on their front panels.

-The key to canning a safe, high-quality soup is to follow directions provided by a reliable science-based source like USDA.
-Do not deviate from the recipe instructions unless stated it is safe.
+The key to canning a safe, high-quality soup is following directions from a reliable science-based source like USDA.
+Do not deviate from the recipe instructions unless it is stated to be safe.

 How long does canned food last?